 Do the soaps expire?

 Soaps should last around two years: after that, have a look to see if you see any discolouration or anything suspicious.
 If not, it’s likely still okay!
+(I’ve also cut off a discoloured part and carried on using the soap with no problem.)

 Do you take large/custom orders?